 In order to engage young Americans in the voting process we have to do more than simply convince them that their vote is worth something and can make a difference.
 Young America has to join together to make the individual vote worth something.

+So that the topic of voting, and at the same time, democratic points, was clear to you, Engaging Argumentative Essay for presentations and forums, for any kind of preparation and don't worry about quality theses and arguments.
 Most of the elected offices in this country are single-seat constituency offices, where one individual is elected to represent a district by her/himself.
 In every one of these districts, the voting system that is used to elect these representatives is a winner-take-all, plurality-win system known as First Past the Post (FPTP).

 - Allows candidates to claim victory with less than 50% support;